 In July 2013, the FASB issued updated accounting guidance on the presentation of unrecognized tax benefits.
 This update provides that an entity's unrecognized tax benefits, or a portion of its unrecognized tax benefits, should be presented in its financial statements as a reduction to a deferred tax asset for a net operating loss carryforward, a similar tax loss, or a tax credit carryforward, with one exception.
 That exception states that, to the extent a net operating loss carryforward, a similar tax loss, or a tax credit carryforward is not available at the reporting date under the tax law of the applicable jurisdiction to settle any additional income taxes that would result from the disallowance of a tax position, or the tax law of the applicable jurisdiction does not require the entity to use, and the entity does not intend to use, the deferred tax asset for such purpose, the unrecognized tax benefit should be presented in the financial statements as a liability and should not be combined with deferred tax assets.
-This guidance is effective for annual reporting periods, and any interim periods within those annual periods, that begin after December 15, 2013 and is to be applied prospectively, with early adoption permitted.
-The Company does not expect this guidance to have a material impact on its financial statements.
+This guidance was effective for annual reporting periods, and any interim periods within those annual periods, that began after December 15, 2013 and was to be applied prospectively, with early adoption permitted.
+The Company adopted this guidance on August 31, 2014 and the adoption did not have a material impact on its financial statements.

-In May 2014, the FASB issued updated accounting guidance on revenue recognition.
-This update provides a comprehensive new revenue recognition model that requires revenue to be recognized in a manner to depict the transfer of goods or services to a customer at an amount that reflects the consideration expected to be received in exchange for those goods or services.
-This guidance is effective for annual reporting periods, and any interim periods within those annual periods, that begin after December 15, 2016 and allows for either full retrospective or modified retrospective application, with early adoption not permitted.
-Accordingly, the standard is effective for the Company on August 27, 2017.
+In May 2014, the FASB issued updated accounting guidance for revenue recognition, which they have subsequently modified.
+This modified update provides a comprehensive new revenue recognition model that requires revenue to be recognized in a manner to depict the transfer of goods or services to a customer at an amount that reflects the consideration expected to be received in exchange for those goods or services.
+This guidance will be effective for annual reporting periods, and any interim periods within those annual periods, that begin after December 15, 2017 and will be required to be applied retrospectively, with early adoption permitted.
+Accordingly, the standard will be effective for the Company on August 26, 2018.
 The Company is currently evaluating the adoption method it will apply and the impact that this guidance will have on its financial statements and related disclosures.